-808.5 MW Momentum Wind offshore project, owned by US Wind Inc.203 ORECs for Skipjack Wind 2 have a levelized price of \$71.61; ORECs for Momentum Wind have a levelized price of \$54.17.204 Both projects are expected to become operational before the end of 2026.205 In 2017, Round 1 ORECs were awarded to Deepwater Wind's 120-MW Skipjack Wind Farm, later acquired by Orsted, and U.S. Wind's 248 MW project.206
+On December 17, 2021, the Maryland Public Service Commission awarded ORECs in its Round 2 solicitation to the 846 MW Skipjack Wind 2 offshore project, owned by Skipjack Offshore Energy LLC, an Ørsted subsidiary, and to the 808.5 MW Momentum Wind offshore project, owned by US Wind Inc. ORECs for Skipjack Wind 2 have a levelized price of \$71.61; ORECs for Momentum Wind have a levelized price of \$54.17.
+Both projects are expected to become operational before the end of 2026.
+In 2017, Round 1 ORECs were awarded to Deepwater Wind's 120-MW Skipjack Wind Farm, later acquired by Ørsted, and U.S. Wind's 248 MW project.
+On January 25, 2024, Ørsted announced it "has withdrawn from the Maryland Public Service Commission Orders approving the Skipjack 1 and 2 projects," noting that the OREC prices in the orders "are no longer commercially viable."

 On July 1, 2019, Dominion Energy announced the beginning of construction on an offshore wind demonstration project.
-The project consists of two 6 MW offshore wind turbines.207 In September 2019, Dominion filed an interconnection agreement with PJM associated with its proposal to develop a 2,600 MW offshore wind farm.208
+The project consists of two 6 MW offshore wind turbines.
+In September 2019, Dominion filed an interconnection agreement with PJM associated with its proposal to develop a 2,600 MW offshore wind farm.

 Each PJM jurisdiction with an RPS identifies the type of generation resources that may be used for compliance.
 These resources are often called eligible technologies.
 Some PJM jurisdictions with RPS group different eligible technologies into tiers based on the magnitude of their environmental impact.
-Of the ten PJM jurisdictions with mandatory RPS, Maryland, New Jersey, Pennsylvania, and Washington, DC group the eligible technologies that must be used to comply with their RPS programs into Tier I and Tier II resources.209 Although there are minor differences across these four jurisdictions' definitions of Tier I resources, technologies that use solar photovoltaic, solar thermal, wind, ocean, tidal, biomass, low-impact hydro, and geothermal sources to produce electricity are classified as Tier I resources.
-Table 8-15 shows the Tier I standards for PJM states.210 All eligible technologies for the RPS standards in Table 8-15 satisfy the EIA definition of renewable energy.211
+Of the ten PJM jurisdictions with mandatory RPS, Maryland, New Jersey, Pennsylvania, and Washington, DC group the eligible technologies that must be used to comply with their RPS programs into Tier I and Tier II resources.
+Although there are minor differences across these four jurisdictions' definitions of Tier I resources, technologies that use solar photovoltaic, solar thermal, wind, ocean, tidal, biomass, low-impact hydro, and geothermal sources to produce electricity are classified as Tier I resources.
+Table 8-15 shows the Tier I standards for PJM states.
+All eligible technologies for the RPS standards in Table 8-15 satisfy the EIA definition of renewable energy.